 Once I started cooking and baking with zucchini, I soon realized how wrong I was.
 We absolutely love it!
 Earlier this year, I made Zucchini Banana Chocolate Chip Muffins.
 They were a great option for using up summer’s zucchini bounty.
 But, truth be told, other than baked goods, I prefer my zucchini to be in the form of a pickle.

 Have you ever had Preserved Mustard Pickles?
-Zucchini pairs very well with mustard, so I had to include them into my preserved pickle recipe.
+Zucchini pairs very well with mustard, so I had to include them in my preserved pickle recipe.
 And, instead of cucumbers, I used zucchini in my Bread and Butter Zucchini Pickles recipe.
-I think zucchini just ends up a better tasting pickle.
+I think zucchini just ends up a better-tasting pickle.

 The one other way that I love to eat zucchini is to grill it.
 Zucchini holds up so well to being grilled.
 And, it’s so easy to get those grill marks we all like to achieve when cooking anything on a grill.
 I like to put grilled zucchini on pizza.
 Have you ever tried it?
 Grilled Veggie Pizza with a Cheese Filled Crust is a great recipe for that grilled zucchini!